Father, 41, and son, 11, dead after shooting in southeast Edmonton | CBC News

 Homicide detectives are investigating a shooting Thursday afternoon in southeast Edmonton that claimed the lives of a father and his young son.

-Edmonton police say officers responded to a report of a shooting outside of a business in the area of 50 Street and Ellerslie Road in southeast Edmonton around noon.
+Edmonton police say officers responded to a report of a shooting outside a business in the area of 50th Street and Ellerslie Road around noon.

 Officers found a 41-year-old man and an 11-year-old boy in medical distress.
-Both man and child died from their injuries at the scene.
+Both died from their injuries at the scene.

 Police said the deaths are considered suspicious and "detectives have determined this was a targeted event."